 With the approval of the department, online courses may be included in the program with preference for 3 credits or fewer to be taken online.
 See Masters Policies for information on limitations of online courses used for nononline degrees.

-Ed.S. in Education-Instructional Systems Technology Track
+Ed.S. in Education-Instructional Systems Technology Track Degree Requirements (65 cr.)

 Options here include all IST graduate courses, as approved by the student's advisory committee.

 Select one course from the approved Inquiry Course list.
 (3 cr.)